cstanca1/Digital-Marketing-Analytics/README.md

 # Media and Advertising

-This repository is meant to capture various implementations of analytics in mediand advertising business.
-This is also the foundation for a future book that I pplan to publish by the end of 2017.
+This repository is a placeholder for various media and advertising demo applications uusing Hortonworks Data Platform and Hortonworks Data Flowo.